PikachuPenial/Titanmod/PATCHNOTES.md

 # Unreleased Upate
 **>GAMEPLAY**
+*RELOAD CANCELING*
+- Most reloads can now be canceled by left clicking if you have ammo left in the magazine, this can not be done while sprinting/aiming down sights

 **>MAPS**

 **>BALANCE**
+*Barrett M98B*
+- Reduced mobility to 75% (previously 80%)
+- Reduced rechambering speed slightly

+*DSR-1*
+- Reduced rechambering speed slightly

+*Spike X1S*
+- Increased RPM to 175 (previously 115)

+*SV-98*
+- Doubled rechambering speed

+*Mosin Nagant*
+- Doubled rechambering speed

 **>QOL & BUG FIXES**
 - Server ConVars are now properly replicated for players, fixing a variety of visual bugs